So I’m on my way in to an event at our church.

 We’ve got a well-known guest musician coming in, there are additional details to deal with, I’m running late, and nearly out of gas.
 Not a good combination.
 Of course the gas station is packed, and I’m marooned in confused lines trying to maneuver into the one that will put the pump on the right side of the van.
 I feel tension mounting and time ticking as I finally get a receipt and swing around to escape.

 One more gauntlet to run: the car wash next to the station is also full tilt, cars coming and going, and just as I’m about to make the street, a freshly washed sedan pulls out in front of me from the drying area.
 Hitting brakes, last straw poking last nerve, I look down from van height into the sedan to see a small round face pressed to the driver’s window looking up at me from behind thick glasses.

-And he’s not just looking but hugely, face splittingly ginning and waving and it’s a full beat or two until I realize that he’s a car wash employee, and his round face is Down Syndrome.
+And he’s not just looking but hugely, face splittingly ginning and waving.
+And it’s a full beat or two until I realize that he’s a car wash employee and his round face is Down syndrome.
 I feel tension deflate; the frustration and anger and things I wanted to shout out the window lay on the floor as I realize his grin and hand are saying: Look at me!
 Isn’t this great?
 I get to drive these cars, can you believe it?
-He couldn’t have been more excited, prouder of himself if he’d won Pulitzer or Presidency.
+He couldn’t have been more excited or prouder of himself if he’d won Pulitzer or Presidency.
 Pure unadulterated elation for what most of us would be ashamed to admit we were paid to do.

 When my wife became pregnant with our youngest child at 42, the first thing the nurse asked with the positive test still in her hand: Do you want to keep it?
 The possibility of Down’s or spina bifida, the complications of pregnancy and child rearing later in life–did we want that?